Skip over main navigation

 What if the school or college offers to write on my behalf?

-Anyone acting on behalf of a school or post-16 institution is able to write and ask the LA to carry out a re-assessment, but if you do it yourself you can be sure that the request has definitely been made.
+Anyone acting on behalf of a school or post-16 institution can write and ask your LA to carry out a re-assessment, but if you do it yourself you can be sure that the request has definitely been made.
 However, if the school or college is willing, you could ask them to write a letter which supports your request for a re-assessment.

 Who should I write to?

-You should write to the most senior person at the LA, usually called the Director of Children’s Services.
-You can find information and contact details for this person by clicking here.
+You should write to the most senior person at your LA, usually called the Director of Children’s Services.
+You can find information and contact details for this person online.

 When will I hear back?

-The LA should respond within 15 days of receiving your request.
+Your LA must respond within 15 days of receiving your request.

 Remember to keep a copy of any letter or email you send.
 If you don’t get a reply within 15 days, or if you need further advice, you can book an appointment to speak with us.